 WHY DOES RMU NEED A NEW RECREATION AND FITNESS CENTER?

 A new recreation and fitness center contributes to an enhanced student and student-athlete experience.
-The significant enhancements of a modern facility will make for a better experience for the student body, and also for the faculty and staff.
-It will provide the exercise and training amenities that prospective students now expect when considering where to enroll.
-The main student exercise facility is now in Jefferson Center, which is more than 50 years old.
+The significant enhancements of a modern facility make for a better experience for the student body, and also for the faculty and staff.
+It provides the exercise and training amenities that prospective students now expect when considering where to enroll.
+The former student exercise facility was in Jefferson Center, which is more than 50 years old.
 Yorktown Hall also has exercise facilities, but they are not conveniently located for students on the main campus.